Hostile Takeover

 All of this… all of this angsty stew, all because J had to chase after Doll (all anyone every cares about is Doll, not Uzi), because J had to do her job, because even if Uzi had gotten closer to J than any other drone had, J still didn’t care enough about other drones to listen to them, to let their pesky little needs get in the way of her control.

-Khan neglected her for the sake of his doors.
+Khan had neglected her for the sake of his doors.
 Doll had abandoned her for the popular kids.
-Outpost-3 was a colony of strangers.
+Outpost-3 had been a colony of strangers.

 And J… J had praised her.
 J had hugged her.
 They kicked ass together!